Koruption/pure-conjecture/docs/An Ergodic Measure of Geometric Flows- A Metric-Free Approach to Curvature Evolution via Iterated Transformations.md

 <img src="https://raw.githubusercontent.com/Koruption/Ergodic-Measure-of-Geometric-Change/refs/heads/main/Plots/Pointwise%20Difference%20Henon%20Map.png" alt="My Image" style="display: inline-block; vertical-align: middle; width: 50%; height: auto;">
 </div>

+##### Note: Figures 5, 6, & 7 from left to right

 One of the most significant aspects of the Henon Map analysis is the direct comparison between the Lyapunov exponent and the Expectation Flow.
-As shown in **Figure Y**, the Lyapunov exponent reaches its steady-state after a series of iterations, confirming that the system's divergence behavior stabilizes over time.
+As shown in **Figure 5**, the Lyapunov exponent reaches its steady-state after a series of iterations, confirming that the system's divergence behavior stabilizes over time.
 This result has deep implications, as it indicates that the geometric behavior of the system, when averaged over the manifold, follows a predictable and bounded trajectory that mirrors the underlying dynamical system’s stability properties.

 Additionally, we observe that the Lyapunov Exponent Convergence is consistent with the expectations from the system's inherent chaotic nature.
 The exponential divergence of nearby trajectories observed in the Lyapunov exponent is captured by our Expectation Flow method, emphasizing the utility of our framework in chaotic dynamics analysis.